medusajs/medusa/docs/content/contribution-guidelines.md

 If you’re adding a new page or contributing to the codebase, fork the repository, create a new branch, and make all changes necessary in your repository.
 Then, once you’re done creating a PR in the Medusa repository.

-For more details on how to contribute, check out [the contribution guidelines on our repository](https://github.com/medusajs/medusa/blob/master/CONTRIBUTING.md).
+For more details on how to contribute, check out [the contribution guidelines in the Medusa repository](https://github.com/medusajs/medusa/blob/master/CONTRIBUTING.md).

 ### Branch Name